rosen-bridge/utils/.changeset/free-jobs-carry.md

 '@rosen-bridge/winston-logger': major
 ---

-Add `child` method to Logger classes and delete LoggerFactory classes
+Add `child` method to logger classes and delete the logger factory class